-Surface temperatures of Wabamun Lake varied throughout the summer, with the July 8th sampling date having the warmest temperatures at 22.8°C (Figure 4a).
-The lake was weakly stratified during the June 8th sampling event, and was consistent in temperature and relatively well mixed during all other sampling events.
-The lake was much warmer during the July and August sampling dates, relative to the June and September sample dates.
+Surface temperatures of Wabamun Lake varied throughout the summer, with the August 8th sampling date having the warmest temperatures at 20.1°C (Figure 4a).
+The lake displayed complete mixing during each sampling date.
+The lake was the coldest during the June sampling event, warmed up through July and August, then cooled down again in September, but was still approximately 3.5°C warmer than during the June sampling event.